Scaling Limits of Random Walks, Harmonic Profiles, and Stationary Non-Equilibrium States in Lipschitz Domains: Introduction

-The main steps in our argument are the following two convergence results: a \emph{functional central limit theorem} (FCLT) for a single random walk, \textbf{Theorem~\ref{t:MainSemigroups}}, and a uniform \emph{convergence of discrete harmonics} to their continuum counterparts, \textbf{Theorem~\ref{th:harmonic_conv}}.
-Depending on the intensity of the rate of absorption at the boundary, in the continuum limit we recover Brownian motions and harmonics corresponding to different boundary conditions: Neumann for a (sufficiently) slow interaction, Dirichlet for a fast one, and Robin at the threshold between the two.
+The main steps in our argument are the following two convergence results: \begin{itemize} \item a \emph{functional central limit theorem} (FCLT) for a single random walk, \textbf{Theorem~\ref{t:MainSemigroups}}; \item a \emph{uniform convergence} of discrete \emph{harmonic functions} (also denominated as \emph{harmonic profiles} or \emph{harmonics}) to their continuum counterparts, \textbf{Theorem~\ref{th:harmonic_conv}}. \end{itemize} Depending on the intensity of the rate of absorption at the boundary, in the continuum limit we recover Brownian motions and harmonics corresponding to different boundary conditions: Neumann for a sufficiently slow interaction, Dirichlet for a fast one, and Robin at the threshold between the two.
 As already mentioned above, such convergence results are derived without assuming smoothness of test functions near the Lipschitz boundary, but only by proving and exploiting the fact that continuous functions up to the boundary behave nicely under the action of the Brownian motions' semigroups.
 Further, we emphasize that, while in the one-dimensional nearest-neighbor case explicit formulas for both discrete and continuous harmonics are known, in our setting no such expressions are available, nor is the convergence of discrete harmonics a direct consequence of the finite-time horizon FCLTs of the corresponding random walks.
-Moreover, we establish several equivalences of random walks' FCLTs, \textbf{Theorem~\ref{t:Equivalence}}, which we use to characterize the corresponding limits.

-Next to deriving the hydrostatic and hydrodynamic limits, we extract properties of suitable intrinsic nuclear spaces and establish FCLTs for the fluctuations associated to SNS.
+Next to deriving the hydrostatic and hydrodynamic limits, we extract properties of suitable intrinsic nuclear spaces and establish CLTs for the fluctuations associated to SNS.
 The limiting fields are centered Gaussian, with covariances determined without relying on regularity assumptions other than the Lipschitz boundary and continuity of the boundary data.
 In particular, covariances in the Robin and Dirichlet regimes are identified requiring neither strong differentiability nor existence of weak derivatives near the boundary for neither the test functions nor the harmonics.